zerotohero-dev/zerotohero-web/content/roadmap/roadmap.md

 All of these questions translate to the following:

-* "_How do I leap to the next level in my field of expertise?_"
+* "*How do I leap to the next level in my field of expertise?*"
-* "_How do I become the next possible version of myself?_"
+* "*How do I become the next possible version of myself?*"

-These questions require a much well-thought-out answer than a _"It's easy; you
+These questions require a much well-thought-out answer than a "*It's easy; you
-see: Learn React and MongoDB, and you are good to go."_ answer.
+see: Learn React and MongoDB, and you are good to go.*" answer.

 So here it goes.

 ## Ask Questions, Doubt Everything, Trust in Evidence

-If you forget everything else you read here, take this "_red pill_", and you'll be fine:
+If you forget everything else you read here, take this "*red pill*", and you'll be fine:

 > **Ask** Questions. **Doubt** everything. **Trust** in evidence.